MathWorks-Teaching-Resources/Numerical-Integration/README.md

 ### **On Desktop:**

 Download or clone this repository.
-Open MATLAB, navigate to the folder containing these scripts and double-click on [NumericalIntegration.prj](matlab: openProject("NumericalIntegation.prj")).
+Open MATLAB, navigate to the folder containing these scripts and double-click on [NumericalIntegration.prj](https://matlab.mathworks.com/open/github/v1?repo=MathWorks-Teaching-Resources/Numerical-Integration&project=NumericalIntegration.prj).
 It will add the appropriate files to your MATLAB path and open an app that asks you where you would like to start.

 Ensure you have all the required products ([listed below](#H_E850B4FF)) installed.
 If you need to include a product, add it using the Add-On Explorer.
 To install an add-on, go to the **Home** tab and select  <img src="Images/AddOnsIcon.png" width="16" alt="AddOnsIcon.png"> **Add-Ons** > **Get Add-Ons**.